jruddell/Cohort-Analysis/README.md

 To get this up and running use the following

-    You'll need to create a virtual environment with virtualenv, and also install all the python dependencies within this environment with <path to virtual environment>/bin/pip install -r requirements.txt. (may need sudo) To run the web server, simply source your virtual environment (<path to virtual environment>/bin/activate) and execute "python main.py"
+    You'll need to create a virtual environment with virtualenv, and also install all the python dependencies within this environment

-    To build the front-end project, run 'npm install' (may need sudo) from the root directory.
-This installs everything in package.json.
-    Then, run 'npm run watch' to run duo and activate the watcher.
-The compiled js and sass can then be found in /build/entry.<type>
+    Clone this repository, cd to it in your terminal and run the following commands:
+        "virtualenv venv" -- new python executable environment "source venv/bin/activate" --source that environment
+        "cd Cohort-Analysis"
+        "pip install -r requirements.txt" (may need sudo) --install app requirements "npm install" --front end build (may need sudo) "npm run build" --npm build to run duo (es6/jsx compiling and output to build folder) "python main.py" --run the web server

     All React views are in /views (which can be reused).
 All global / generic components (such as a modal) should go in the elements folder
     /templates contains the main entry html file.